Restoration of the Parterre

 When the National Trust was bequeathed the property in 1983, these yews were very overgrown.
 They were cut back to stumps and allowed to regrow, but over the years have once again outgrown their original proportions.
 The beds were edged with wood which was rotten, and the original fine turf was a mixture of many rougher grasses.

-The garden team has recently finished renewing the Parterre to bring it back to its former glory, and improve it for the future.
+At the end of 2018 the garden team finished renewing the Parterre to bring it back to its former glory, and improve it for the future.
 While the layout of the parterre remains exactly the same, we have improved the infrastructure to preserve this focal point of the formal garden.
 Luckily we could work from the original Ponting plan that still exists in the Bankes’ archives.